ShadowOfADoubt1/sum_of_factorial_digits/README.md

 3. IntToString(int_input): converts a integer to string without casting

-4. SeperateDigits(str_input): seperates the given string into an array of its characters and converts them to integers
+4. SeperateDigits(str_input): seperates the given string into an array of its characters and converts them to integers without casting